-Not so interested in temples, or curious about what more you can discover in Bagan?
-This article offers hints and practical advice on other sights in and around Bagan.
+Not so interested in temples, or curious about what else to see in Bagan?
+This article offers hints and practical advice on other sights to satisfy your curiosity.

 Bagan is primarily about religious buildings.
 Period.
 There are thousands of them, dating back to the 11th, 12th and 13th centuries, most of them.
 They have evolved over time, but the general impression is that a visit to Bagan brings you back in time hundreds of years.
 Sooner or later you get tired of all the small and large mounds of brick.
 What is there to see apart from the temples?

-I will be discussing this under three headings: People watching, villages and perhaps the premier sight of all, the Mount Popa.
+I will be discussing the other sights in and around Bagan under three headings: People watching, villages and perhaps the premier sight of all, the Mount Popa.

 This is one of my favourite pastimes wherever I travel.
 Walking around in a market, sitting down on a roadside cafe or restaurant, taking a rest at other places where local people gather.
 Shopping is not my favourite, but I did have a look inside a lacquerware studio in Bagan.
 As in Amarapura I was given an introduction inside the workshop before ending up in a store.
 And I really did leave some money behind, this time.